jamescun/tuntap/README.md

     tap, err := tuntap.Tap("/dev/tap1") // open tap1 device if unused
     tun, err := tuntap.Tun("")          // open first available tun device (tun0)

+Additionally, unlike Linux, a TUN/TAP device is not "ready" on OS X until it has an address assigned to it.
+Any attempt to read from/write to the interface will fail with ErrBusy.
+It is safe to backoff and try again until a successful operation.

 Examples
 --------